 “I want to be like that,” I told her.
 “I want to be better than I am today.
 I want to grow.”

 “Then grow,” she told me as she touched my forehead.
 I forgot everything about myself.
 For a moment, I wasn’t me anymore; I was like water.
 My hands felt like they were flowing, like I had dipped them in a river.
 I felt like my body was flowing endlessly, like a river that went on and on.
 And then, everything came to a stop, and I was myself again.
 When I opened my eyes, I found myself holding a ball of rippling water.

 “A little sloppy, but it passes.”
 He said, smiling at me.
 “Tomorrow, we will have your second lesson.”

 I had tears in my eyes.
 I passed.
-I passed the test that failed so many students before me, all much more talented and smarter than me.
+I passed the exam that failed so many students before me, all much more talented and smarter than me.
 For the first time in my life, I felt smart.
 No, I felt like a genius, like someone who can do something with herself.
 And I loved that feeling.

-The next day, before my second lesson, I decided to visit Headmistress Hilda, to tell her how I did.
+The next day, before my second lesson, I decided to visit the Headmistress Hilda, to tell her how I did.
 No sooner did I enter her office, she got up, smiled brightly at me, and simply said “Reed told me everything.
 Congratulations.”